thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 You will find the results in the `./build/` and `./static/build/` folders (not pushed to git)

 Make sure to keep watching the build window, in case there is a syntax error or something else preventing builds.
-Your code will not recompile if there are build errors (as in real syntax errors, as mentioned above not ESlint)
+Your code will not recompile if there are build errors.

 # Run server